-Quite some time ago I received a beautiful Papyrus card from my friend, Mary.
-This delicate handmade card—work of art—contained the following legend:
+Quite some time ago I received a beautiful Papyrus card.
+This delicate work of art contained the following legend:

 “Legends say that hummingbirds float free of time, carrying our hopes for love, joy, and celebration.
 The hummingbird’s delicate grace reminds us that life is rich, beauty is everywhere, every personal connection has meaning, and that laughter is life’s sweetest creation.”